wevote/WeVoteReactNative/docs/installing/RUNNING_FIRST_TIME.md

 2. From within XCode, open this project.  **Be sure to open the xcworkspace!**  (not the xcodeproj!):

-    /Users/\<YOUR NAME HERE\>/MyProjects/WeVoteReactNative/ios/WeVoteReactNative.xcworkspace
+    `/Users/\<YOUR NAME HERE\>/MyProjects/WeVoteReactNative/ios/WeVoteReactNative.xcworkspace`

-Don't pick a project from the reverse blue history list above, those are xcodeproj's not the xcodeproj files that you need to use.
+Don't pick a project from the reverse blue history list on the top right of the dialog, those are xcodeproj's not the xcodeproj files that you need to use.

 <img src="https://github.com/wevote/WeVoteReactNative/blob/develop/docs/images/Welcome%20To%20Xcode.png" alt="alt text" width="600" >

-Clic the "Open another project..." link at the bottom, then select the WeVoteReactNative.xcworkspace entry.
+Clic the "Open another project..." link at the bottom right, then select the WeVoteReactNative.xcworkspace entry.

 <img src="https://github.com/wevote/WeVoteReactNative/blob/develop/docs/images/iOS%20SelectWorkspace.png" alt="alt text" width="600" >